lexibank/tlopo/out/vol3/chapter3.md

 <a id="p-65"></a>

 The nominal use of _bulao_ 'to grow' in _rū bulao kī_ 'growing things' is a way to refer to the kingdom category of all plants.
-Most growing things can also be denoted by _ʔai_ 'tree', although more commonly ʔai has a narrower meaning.
+Most growing things can also be denoted by _ʔai_ 'tree', although more commonly _ʔai_ has a narrower meaning.
 It is not clear if Kwara'ae speakers traditionally recognised a category of all plants or if this category results from the need for a way to talk of all plants when working on Kwai'oloa and Burt's book.
-Burt notes that the classification of plants by Kwara'ae speakers is mainly for 'pragmatic and utilitarian pur- poses' and that not all categories are mutually exclusive, but rather the categories overlap in various ways ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 16).
-Kwara'ae speakers appear to classify the majority of ru bulao ki 'growing things' into three categories: ʔai 'tree', jiʔi-ru 'clumps' and kwazo 'vines'.
-The distinguishing characteristics of ʔai plants are a hard trunk and a branching growth structure.
-Kwara'ae ʔai can also be used more broadly to denote palms, soft-cored trees (eg. pawpaw), cordyline shrubs, gingers and ferns, which are not considered ʔai 'tree' in the narrow sense of the word.fiʔi-ru 'clumps' is the descriptive term, comprising the classifier, fiʔi and the noun ru 'things', to denote plants that grow as a cluster of stems.
-Thus fiʔi-ru 'clumps' encompasses plants like gingers, bamboos and ferns.
-The termfiʔi-ru 'clumps' is listed as a possible life-form taxon in Figure 3.5, although it is not entirely clear if this is a traditional Kwara'ae taxon.
-However, Burt notes that this category of plants includes those which can be indicated by the classifier fiʔi, and so traditionally fiʔi-ru 'clumps' may have been a covert category.
-The term kwazo 'vines' denotes plants with a climbing or creeping growth structure, that is those plants used as cordage, a secondary meaning of kwazo.
-However, kwazo does not include the vines of edible tubers which are referred to as kwaza.
-While they appear to form the basis of botanical classification in Kwara' ae, these three life-form taxa are not mutually exclusive but rather se:em to be labelled groups along a continuum of morphological characteristics, such that ʔai 'tree' normally referring to plants with single hard stems and branches may sometimes be used to refer to cordyline shrubs, which under other circumstances may be referred to asjiʔi-ru 'clumps' .
+Burt notes that the classification of plants by Kwara'ae speakers is mainly for 'pragmatic and utilitarian purposes' and that not all categories are mutually exclusive, but rather the categories overlap in various ways ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 16).
+Kwara'ae speakers appear to classify the majority of _rū bulao ki_ 'growing things' into three categories: _ʔai_ 'tree', _fiʔi-rū_ 'clumps' and _kʷalo_ 'vines'.
+The distinguishing characteristics of _ʔai_ plants are a hard trunk and a branching growth structure.
+Kwara'ae _ʔai_ can also be used more broadly to denote palms, soft-cored trees (eg. pawpaw), cordyline shrubs, gingers and ferns, which are not considered _ʔai_ 'tree' in the narrow sense of the word. _fiʔi-rū_ 'clumps' is the descriptive term, comprising the classifier, _fiʔi_ and the noun _rū_ 'things', to denote plants that grow as a cluster of stems.
+Thus _fiʔi-rū_ 'clumps' encompasses plants like gingers, bamboos and ferns.
+The term _fiʔi-rū_ 'clumps' is listed as a possible life-form taxon in Figure 3.5, although it is not entirely clear if this is a traditional Kwara'ae taxon.
+However, Burt notes that this category of plants includes those which can be indicated by the classifier _fiʔi_, and so traditionally _fiʔi-rū_ 'clumps' may have been a covert category.
+The term kwazo 'vines' denotes plants with a climbing or creeping growth structure, that is those plants used as cordage, a secondary meaning of _kʷalo_.
+However, _kʷalo_ does not include the vines of edible tubers which are referred to as _kʷala_.
+While they appear to form the basis of botanical classification in Kwara'ae, these three life-form taxa are not mutually exclusive but rather seem to be labelled groups along a continuum of morphological characteristics, such that _ʔai_ 'tree' normally referring to plants with single hard stems and branches may sometimes be used to refer to cordyline shrubs, which under other circumstances may be referred to _fiʔi-rū_ 'clumps' .

 Palms do not fit within this three-way classification at all.
-As noted, palms may be referred to as ʔai, but only in its broad sense that denotes all plants, and not in its more narrow sense.
+As noted, palms may be referred to as _ʔai_, but only in its broad sense that denotes all plants, and not in its more narrow sense.
 Burt ([Kwa'ioloa and Burt 2001](../references.md#source-KwaioloaandBurt2001): 17) describes palms as a covert category.
-K wara' ae speakers generally refer to palms by the individual names, but recognise and readily acknowledge the similarities amongst them.
-Palms may be described as ru ki gasiʔi rebani 'things we tear into flat pieces', denoting their shared use for slatting and battens.
+Kwara'ae speakers generally refer to palms by the individual names, but recognise and readily acknowledge the similarities amongst them.
+Palms may be described as _rū ki gasiʔi rebani_ 'things we tear into flat pieces', denoting their shared use for slatting and battens.
 This is a function that characterises palms, but is not restricted to them.
-[Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001):186) use the word niniu to label the category of palms, describing it as denoting kinds of trees (ʔai) that are similar in being tall and erect with leaves that emerge from a stave or mid-rib.
-Members of the niniu taxon are not eaten or burnt as fuel, but are important in making platforms and walls as well as battens for thatching, and their fronds are used for making brooms.
-The term niniu, an apparent reduplication of niu 'coconut, Cocos nucifera' suggests that this category may be based on resemblance of form and use of palms to niu 'coconut'.
-However, niu 'coconut' itself is not referred to as niniu, probably bee: ause of its common occurrence and importance ([Kwa'ioloa and Burt 2001](../references.md#source-KwaioloaandBurt2001): 17).
+[Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001):186) use the word _niniu_ to label the category of palms, describing it as denoting kinds of trees (ʔai) that are similar in being tall and erect with leaves that emerge from a stave or mid-rib.
+Members of the _niniu_ taxon are not eaten or burnt as fuel, but are important in making platforms and walls as well as battens for thatching, and their fronds are used for making brooms.
+The term _niniu_, an apparent reduplication of _niu_ 'coconut, Cocos nucifera' suggests that this category may be based on resemblance of form and use of palms to _niu_ 'coconut'.
+However, _niu_ 'coconut' itself is not referred to as _niniu_, probably because of its common occurrence and importance ([Kwa'ioloa and Burt 2001](../references.md#source-KwaioloaandBurt2001): 17).

-The other small category of plants that do1es not fit within any of the three major categories is laua 'weeds'.
+The other small category of plants that does not fit within any of the three major categories is _laua_ 'weeds'.
 It denotes small plants that 'can (and often should) be 'pulled up' when they grow in places like gardens' ([Kwa'ioloa and Burt 2001](../references.md#source-KwaioloaandBurt2001): 17).
-However, the term laua can also be used to refer to seedlings or saplings.
+However, the term _laua_ can also be used to refer to seedlings or saplings.

 <a id="p-66"></a>

-Kwara'ae ʔai 'tree' is a large category with over 200 named types described in [Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 102-181).
-They classify ʔai into three groups: (i) ʔai doe ki 'big trees'; (ii) ʔai ne?e kesi doe liu goʔo ki 'trees which don' t get very big'; and (iii) ʔai ne?e tiʔitiʔi goʔo ki 'trees which are just small'.
-These descriptive labels and the groups they represent appear to have been established for the convenience ofKwa'ioloa and Burt' s (2001) book, and it is unclear if they are in common usage amongst Kwara'ae speakers.
+Kwara'ae _ʔai_ 'tree' is a large category with over 200 named types described in [Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 102-181).
+They classify _ʔai_ into three groups: (i) _ʔai doe kī_ 'big trees'; (ii) _ʔai ne?e kesi doe liu goʔo kī_ 'trees which don't get very big'; and (iii) _ʔai ne?e tiʔitiʔi goʔo kī_ 'trees which are just small'.
+These descriptive labels and the groups they represent appear to have been established for the convenience of [Kwa'ioloa and Burt's](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001)) book, and it is unclear if they are in common usage amongst Kwara'ae speakers.
 Thus they are not listed in Figure 3.5.
-The majority of the named types of ʔai appear to denote single scientific species and form the lowest level of classification.
+The majority of the named types of _ʔai_ appear to denote single scientific species and form the lowest level of classification.
 However, a few are further subclassified.
-For example, !ami- /ami 'archidendron, Archidendron oblongum' denotes two named varieties of Archidendron oblongum that appear to be distinguished on the basis of morphological characteristics.
-The small tree, ʔalaʔala 'Codiaeum variegatum' also encompasses a number of named varieties ([Kwa'ioloa and Burt 2001](../references.md#source-KwaioloaandBurt2001):134, 175).
+For example, _lami-lami_ 'archidendron, Archidendron oblongum' denotes two named varieties of Archidendron oblongum that appear to be distinguished on the basis of morphological characteristics.
+The small tree, _ʔalaʔala_ 'Codiaeum variegatum' also encompasses a number of named varieties ([Kwa'ioloa and Burt 2001](../references.md#source-KwaioloaandBurt2001):134, 175).

 _lamilami_
 :   A very big tree, archidendron, Archidendron oblongum.